Introduction to the Program

 8.1.2.
 The Autism Spectrum Today

 8.2.
-Myths About the Autism Spectrum Disorder
+Myths About Autism Spectrum Disorder

 8.2.1.
 Myths and Stereotypes on ASD

 8.2.2.
-The Truth About ASD
+The Truth about ASD

 8.2.3.
-Discrimination against patients with ASD vs. patients with Down Syndrome
+Discrimination Against Patients with ASD vs. Patients with Down Syndrome

 8.3.
-Etiology and Diagnostic Categorization of Autism Spectrum Disorder
+Etiology and Diagnostic Categorization of Autism Spectrum Disorder.

 8.3.1.
 Introduction to Etiology of ASD